fnsneuralsimulator/FNS-simulator/README.md

 `docker run --rm -v $(pwd)/[SIMULATION_FOLDER]:/usr/local/fns/[SIMULATION_FOLDER] -it --name fns fnsneuralsimulator/fns-simulator:latest fns [SIMULATION_FOLDER/EXPERIMENT][SWITCHES]`

-Replace '-it' with '-d' if you prefer to detach and run FNS in the background.
-Specify the field JAVA_OPTS in case you need to modify the heap size.
+* Replace '-it' with '-d' if you prefer to detach and run FNS in the background;
+* Specify the field JAVA_OPTS in case you need to modify the heap size.

 You can also compile the FNS simulator through the Docker image: